YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

 - Other people

 ### Price
-- Free?, Freeium?, Purchase?
-Subscription, Single Purchasee, Upgrades
+- Free?, Freemium?
+Purchase?
+Subscription, Single Purchase, Upgrades
 - If free is this forever

 ### Style Guide (Brand Book)